 7. ECONOMIC DEVELOPMENT

-Redirecting growth pressures from the Lower Mainland to the Sunshine Coast can create an economic engine generating employment and realizing new opportunities for investment and growth for generations to come.
+Redirecting growth pressures from the Lower Mainland to the Sunshine Coast and Vancouver Island can create an economic engine generating employment and realizing new opportunities for investment and growth for generations to come.

 8. A LASTING LEGACY

-The SCH legacy will be building a model of sustainable urbanism complete with the responsible management of its pristine natural ecosystems.
+The SCSH legacy will be building a model of sustainable urbanism complete with the responsible management of its pristine natural ecosystems.